When a Woman Loves (Patti LaBelle album): Critical reception

-Commercial reception
+Commercial performance

-Upon its October 2000 release, When a Woman Loves failed to make an impact on the Billboard Hot 200 or the R&B albums chart, peaking at No. 63 on the former chart before dropping out of the charts after only ten weeks.
+Upon its October 2000 release, When a Woman Loves failed to make an impact on the Billboard 200 or the R&B albums chart, peaking at number 63 on the former chart before dropping out of the charts after only ten weeks.
 The record became LaBelle's first album since This Christmas (1990), to not be RIAA-certified.
 The sole single from When a Woman Loves, "Call Me Gone", likewise failed to chart on the Hot 100, and was given poor radio promotion.
 Though the title track did receive some airplay, and LaBelle performed the song occasionally during the record's promotion, it was never released officially as a single.

 Track listing

 All tracks written by Diane Warren.